Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/sensors/common_options.rst

 The following parameters specifies how the sensor's status gets evaluated:

 *Tap* Button
-   Changes the sensor's state to to negative one frame after changing to positive even if the sensor evaluation remains positive.
+   Changes the sensor's state to negative one frame after changing to positive even if the sensor evaluation remains positive.
    As this is a state change it triggers the connected controllers as well.
    Only one of *Tap* or *Level* can be activated.